abhishek-kumar-code/Redfish_Public/Specification.md

 Resources in a response shall include a unique identifier property named "@odata.id".
 The value of the identifier property shall be the [unique identifier](#uris) for the resource.

-Resource Identifiers shall be represented in JSON payloads as uri paths relative to the Redfish Schema portion of the uri.
-That is, they shall always start with "/redfish/".
+Resources identifiers shall be represented in JSON payloads as strings that conform to the rules for URI paths as defined in Section 3.3, Path of [RFC3986](#rfc3986).
+Resources within the same authority as the request URI shall be represented according to the rules of path-absolute defined by that specification.
+That is, they shall always start with a single forward slash ("/").
+Resources within a different authority as the request URI shall start with a double-slash ("//") followed by the authority and path to the resource.

 The resource identifier is the canonical URL for the resource and can be used to retrieve or edit the resource, as appropriate.